What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 Reason Why It Matters

-Shared technology platforms Faster development cycles
+Shared development platforms Faster product development cycles

 Strict testing standards Reduced product failures

-Global multi-country sourcing Lower supply chain risk
+Multi-country sourcing Lower supply chain risk

 2. Key Practices Adidas Uses With Its OEM Partners